wlandau/remakeGenerator/TROUBLESHOOTING.md

 where `g(arg)` is just `f1(f2(arg))`.

-If you encounter additional problems, please read the [`remake` issues](https://github.com/richfitz/remake/issues) and the [`remakeGenerator` issues](https://github.com/wlandau/remakeGenerator/issues) first.
-Bugs and questions can be submitted as [`remakeGenerator` issues](https://github.com/wlandau/remakeGenerator/issues) as well.
+If you encounter additional problems, please read the [`remake` issues](https://github.com/richfitz/remake/issues) and the [`remakeGenerator` issues](https://github.com/wlandau/remakeGenerator/issues) first, taking care to search the closed issues as well.
+Please submit bugs and questions as [`remakeGenerator` issues](https://github.com/wlandau/remakeGenerator/issues).